Community Policing Team

 During warm weather months, Community Policing (CP) officers will often use police bicycles and Segways for patrol and ordinary transportation.
 We also try to be out on foot whenever possible to increase residential contacts and maintain high neighborhood visibility.
 CP officers have established trusting relationships with residents which is responsible for increased citizen involvement and cooperation in fighting crime in their neighborhoods.

-Welcome New Holland Middle School - School Resource Officer Anna Bron
+Welcome New Holland Middle School - School Resource Officer Anna Heintzleman

 "I would like to welcome Ofc.
-Anna Bron to the Community Policing team.
+Anna Heintzleman to the Community Policing team.
 Ofc.
-Bron is the new School Resource Officer at the Holland Middle School.
+Heintzleman is the new School Resource Officer at the Holland Middle School.
 Ofc.
-Bron has been with our department for about 1½ years and in that time been assigned to patrol and our evidence technician unit.
+Heintzleman has been with our department for about 1½ years and in that time been assigned to patrol and our evidence technician unit.
 She is a welcome addition to the team and is serving the community well in this position."
 Sgt.
 John Weatherwax